 And that is just the beginning.
 For now, just chew on this, and in the spirit of loving ourselves, consider how such an appreciation of how we have arrived where we are through very little fault of our own, can translate into some gentle acceptance instead of the usual flagellation with figurative wet noodles–be they whole wheat, gluten-free or basic semolina.

 I do not intend to suggest that we absolve ourselves of responsibility for our health and eating behaviors, or that we should just throw in the towel, but perhaps such a reflection can help us to accept ourselves more for who we are and to put a lid on the negative self speak about our bodies.
 Such scolding and negative reinforcements will never lead to positive change.

 Let us return food to its own natural place and let us reclaim our birthright of health.
 Remember that there is a beautiful light that shines in all of us.
 Believe that it is there.
 Keep trying.
 We can create a new reality for ourselves.

-Continued post: you ain’t necessarily misbehavin’-part 2
+Related Post: you ain’t necessarily misbehavin’-part 2

 In health, Elyn